Recommendation 5.5: Accessibility (Text)

 Instructors should include a written accessibility statement in their syllabus and verbally reference it when presenting the course standards to their classes.
 An accessibility statement clarifies what students’ rights and responsibilities are and what they can expect from an instructor and from the university if they request an instructional accommodation.
 In addition, instructors should customize the statement to include directions regarding how they prefer students to contact them regarding accommodation requests (e.g., email, office appointment, etc.).
 Please note that some students whose disability impacts communication abilities (e.g., autism, anxiety) may be more likely to initiate communication via email.

 View a sample syllabus statement on the Healthy Academics Toolkit: Accommodations for students with disabilities syllabus statement.
 The McBurney Disability Resource Center recommends customizing and sharing this text.

 Accommodations are changes made for individual learners to address a specific need.
-All approved accommodations that have been requested through McBurney Connect should be implemented by your instructor as long as they are timely and reasonable (from Student FAQ from the McBurney Disability Resource Center).
+All approved accommodations that have been requested through McBurney Connect should be implemented by instructors as long as they are timely and reasonable (from Instructor Resources.
+McBurney Disability Resource Center).
 If you have a student who uses a screen reader or needs other visual/audio support, you should have received communications from the UW-Madison McBurney Disability Resource Center.
 For a listing of student accommodations in each section, log into McBurney Connect

 - Read a list of approaches and good practices adapted for different document formats.
 Creating accessible online course content (Links to KB Document)